A new adaptation of the Anton Chekhov masterpiece by Conor McPherson Read more.

 Through this course students acquire the knowledge and competence to complete practical tasks, which focus on innovation and creativity.
 A final 'product' is made as an exam piece and is supported by a written folder of around 20 A3 pages, which include photographs and sketches.
 Students of Design and Technology sit a single two hour exam paper.

-The allocation of marks for the final GCSE grade is:
+The allocation of marks for the final IGCSE grade is:

 Controlled Assessment Activity (formerly refered to as 'course work'): 60%